Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 Horse Chestnut bonsai are fully hardy and can handle the extreme colds down to -20°C/-4°F when grown in the ground.

-I would suggest a smaller tree, grown in a pot is not exposed to temperatures this low, but it should handle any UK weather with no problem.
-If your temperatures are sinking this cold I would put the tree in an unheated shed or greenhouse before it gets this cold.
+If your temperatures are sinking to this level of cold, I would put the tree in an unheated shed or greenhouse.
 This type of protection will be more than enough to keep them cold, but not too cold.

 (For more info you can read – Working Out How To Over Winter Bonsai Trees)